 Embroidery can be a social hobby if you join an art class or embroider with friends or at your local senior center.
 Socialization increases the cognitive benefits of embroidery and can further decrease the risk of developing dementia and other memory problems.
-Maintaining hobbies is a fun and easy way to take care of your brain as you age, so by pursuing the artistic hobby of learning to embroidery, you can boost memory, brain health, and even brush up on social skills.
+Maintaining hobbies is a fun and easy way to take care of your brain as you age, so by pursuing the artistic hobby of learning embroidery, you can boost memory, brain health, and even brush up on social skills.

 Embroidery is an Affordable form of Therapy

 Finding a therapeutic outlet is essential to dealing with the stress and obstacles that accompany life.
 Everyone has a different outlet.
-Some people utilize journaling, music, yoga, meditation, and more to cope with these stresses that life brings.
+Some people utilize journaling, music, yoga, meditation, and more to cope with the stresses that life brings.